UbiquitousLearning/FeS/README.md

-# Federated Few-shot Learning for Mobile NLP (FFNLP)
+# Federated Few-shot Learning for Mobile NLP (NFS)

-FFNLP is an training-inference orchestration framework for enable private mobile NLP training with few labels.
+NFS is an training-inference orchestration framework for enable private mobile NLP training with few labels.

-FFNLP is built atop Pattern-Exploiting Training (PET) (commit id: 21d32d), the document file and instruction could be found in [README_pet.md](./README_pet.md)
+NFS is built atop Pattern-Exploiting Training (PET) (commit id: 21d32d), the document file and instruction could be found in [README_pet.md](./README_pet.md)

 # Step-by-step installation
 After `git clone`-ing this repository, please run the following command to install our dependencies.